danielteeny/TabWife/README.md

 4. Enable the extension in Safari:
    - Open Safari Preferences (⌘,)
    - Go to the "Extensions" tab
-   - Enable "TabWrangler"
+   - Enable "TabWife"
    - Grant necessary permissions when prompted

 ## Usage

-### Accessing TabWrangler
+### Accessing TabWife

-Click the TabWrangler icon in Safari's toolbar to open the popup interface.
+Click the TabWife icon in Safari's toolbar to open the popup interface.

 ### Finding Duplicates